WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/pop.md

 4. Combat
 Implements the combat system to include hit detection, player movement, enemy behavior, equiping of chosen cards before fight phase, etc.

+#### Predicted Architecure

 * How do the components fit together (i.e., predicted architecture)?
     * Prompt: "We think, based on not touching it yet, we'll do..."
     * A Legend of Zelda like game, 2D pixel art with combat throughout the journey and a boss at the end.

+#### Framework

 * What language or technology stack or framework will be used?
     * Include a response to: "why are you picking the tech stack that you are?"
        * We will be picking libGDX, a Java-based game engine, along with Java GUI libraries

+#### Development Life-Cycle

 * What is the predicted life cycle/methodology that you will follow?: We will be following the Agile life cycle.

-## Submission Details
-This will be submitted via your GitHub repository in your `deliverables` directory, after groups have been formed and approved.

 ## Rubric
 | Points | Metric                                            |